chapter seven

 • Generating high-resolution images with advanced diffusion models

-In the previous two chapters, you built a foundational understanding of diffusion models, learning how they add noise to clean images, then reverse this process to generate new images from pure noise.
-By utilizing the powerful denoising U-Net architecture, you saw how a model can be trained to transform pure noise into grayscale clothing-item images, step by step.
+In the previous two chapters, you’ve gained a foundational understanding of diffusion models, learning how they add noise to clean images and then reverse this process to generate new images from pure noise.
+By using the powerful denoising U-Net architecture, you saw how a model can be trained to transform pure noise into grayscale clothing-item images, step-by-step.

 7.1 Attention in U-Net, DDIM, and image interpolation

-7.1.1 Incorporate the attention mechanism in the U-Net
+7.1.1 Incorporating the attention mechanism in the U-Net model

 7.1.3 Image interpolation in diffusion models